showaykerker/Motor_Control/README.md

 Note that in linkit 7697 package, the external interrupt is having a ==debounce time==, which makes it unable to calculate actual speed of the motor.

-Inorder to fix this problem, it required to modify a little bit in 7697's library.
+In order to fix this problem, it is required to modify a little bit in 7697's library.

 ### For Linux